Support for the honey bees

 Become a bee sponsor!

-By sponsoring a beehive, you are securing the survival of the honey bee.
+By sponsoring a beehive, you help to ensure the survival of the honey bee.
+You enable the establishment of a new bee colony and safeguard its care in the first year.

 Through your involvement, you will not only make an important contribution to the preservation of our eco-system, but also add some sweetness to your everyday life, as the hard-working bees will deliver ten jars of honey to you per year.